kubedb/website/content/docs/platform/v2026.3.30/selfhost-setup/README.md

   version: v2026.3.30
 ---

-# Host AppsCode Platform as Your Own
+# Host KubeDB Platform as Your Own

-Welcome to AppsCode Platform's Self-Hosted deployment!
+Welcome to KubeDB Platform's Self-Hosted deployment!
 Whether you're looking for a quick trial in "Self Hosted Demo" mode or gearing up for a production-ready environment (`Self Hosted Production`), you're in control.

 Navigate to [AppsCode Self-Hosted](https://appscode.com/selfhost).
 Here you will find your previously generated self-hosted installers.